kingsmennn/match-polkadot/README.md

 Our solution is evaluated based on the following criteria:

 1. **Innovation:** Match introduces a novel way of connecting buyers and sellers through a decentralized platform.
-2. **Technical Complexity:** The use of smart contracts on Polkadot and integration with Anchor demonstrates a high level of technical expertise.
+2. **Technical Complexity:** The use of smart contracts on Polkadot and integration with Ink! demonstrates a high level of technical expertise.
 3. **Usability:** The user interface built with Nuxt ensures a smooth user experience.
 4. **Impact:** By decentralizing the marketplace, Match reduces the risk of fraud and increases transparency.
 5. **Scalability:** Built on Polkadot, Match can handle a high volume of transactions with minimal latency.